blin007/wordle-clone/README.md

     * I plan on using passport for user authentication
 * (2 points) Use a CSS framework
     * Will either use Bootstrap or Tailwind.css to prettify the game / app
-* (5 points) Reactjs
+* (6 points) Reactjs
-    * Used Reactjs as the frontend framework; I've assigned it 5 pts since I've heard that it is challenging
+    * Used Reactjs as the frontend framework; I've assigned it 6 pts since I've been doing a lot more research than I expected initially.

-12 points total out of 8 required points
+13 points total out of 8 required points

 ## [Link to Initial Main Project File](backend/server.js)